ppy/osu-wiki/wiki/Tournaments/ATS/2018/en.md

 ## Participants

-Players will be displayed after the registration phase is completed.
+ *The participants will be listed once the registration phase is completed.*

 -----------------------

 ## Mappool

-Mappools will be revealed one week in advance of each stage.
+ *The mappools will be revealed one week in advance for each stage.*

 ------------------------------------------------------------------------